bduckdev/bduckdotdev/src/app/resume/resume.md

 - Effectively communicated technical complex technical concepts to non-technical clients/prospects.

-**TripleTen Externship Program** | March 2024 - May 2024
+**SlopGoblins NPO** | March 2024 - May 2024

 _Software Engineer_

-- Built modern, maintainable, and SEO-friendly event pages for local businesses and
+- Built a reusable library of over 30 form components using React and TailwindCSS.
-- Created performant lead generation pages with WordPress for a local insurance agency and integrated them manually with necessary APIs.
-This resulted in a savings of roughly $30 per lead on approximately 125 daily leads generated.
+- Implemented backend integration with Amazon S3 for efficient file storage and fetching.
-- Effectively communicated technical complex technical concepts to non-technical clients/prospects.
+- Created a performant search page using the aforementioned library so that users could easily filter through and search for movies.

 ##### Previous experience